 The concept here is simple.
 Instead of organization-oriented benefit offerings, allow each employee to customize their benefits using technology.

-For companies with one or two employees in the U.S., or for U.S. companies with a small team abroad, this approach to employee benefits provides flexibility, cost-savings, and minimal administration time.
+For companies with one or two employees in the United States, or for U.S. companies with a small team abroad, this approach to employee benefits provides flexibility, cost-savings, and minimal administration time.

 A small technology startup in San Francisco has 20 employees in California and three employees in Hong Kong.